Get insider access

 1. Best Audio-Technica Headphones

 The best Audio-Technica headphones we've tested are the Audio-Technica ATH-M50x.
 These closed-back over-ears are a popular choice amongst casual users and audiophiles alike, thanks to their robust design and pleasing sound.
 Their very neutral sound is suitable for listening to a variety of genres and types of content.
-A little extra emphasis in the high-bass adds warmth to your mix, while vocals and lead instruments remain clear and detailed.
+Extra emphasis in the high-bass adds warmth to your mix, while vocals and lead instruments remain clear and detailed.
 They're also well-built and have a comfortable fit, so you can enjoy long listening sessions without feeling much fatigue.

 See our review